 Note: A job offer is NOT REQUIRED to apply for OPT.

 1. Attend an OPT Workshop (REQUIRED)

-OPT Workshops are offered every Friday from 11 a.m.-12:30 p.m. in Olin 220 for Spring 2015 graduates from February 6 to May 8; workshops held on February 20, March 13, March 20, and April 10 will be at a different location which has yet to be confirmed.
+OPT Workshops are offered every Friday from 11 a.m.-12:00 p.m. in the Glavin Conference Room for Fall 2015 graduates from September 18 to December 4.
+If you are a Summer 2015 graduate contact Glavin Office immediately to schedule an appointment with an advisor.
 You must attend an OPT workshop in your last semester, about three months prior to your anticipated employment start date.
 You are encouraged to bring the documents listed in step 2 and your laptop to the workshop.
 During the workshop an International Student Advisor (ISA) will answer questions and review your OPT application.
 If you have questions about OPT or the workshop, speak with an ISA or email ISSS.

 Note: If you arrive late you will not be permitted to attend the workshop.

 2. Submit your OPT application to the Glavin Office

 Bring the following completed documents, along with the OPT Acknowledgement Form to the front desk of the Glavin Office.
 If you have questions prior to the submission of your application please go to Walk-In Advising hours to speak with an ISA.